Q: What are your specialist tech areas?

-Nirmal: Pandemic has impacted all of us and our work routines.
-I too was impacted both on my work and book commitments.
-From the get-go, Packt team helped draft a schedule for experimenting, drafting and finishing the chapters.
-Often in my coding chores I would have to work late nights or weekends and my wife has been really supportive.
-If I would procrastinate, she would say I will sit with you and you finish the chapter.
-On organizing the work – we followed a routine software life cycle so most of the daily work rhythm will reflect on book work too.
+Nirmal: The pandemic has impacted all of us and our work routines.
+I too was impacted both by my work and book commitments.
+From the get-go, the Packt team helped draft a schedule for experimenting, drafting, and finishing the chapters.
+Often in my coding chores, I would have to work late nights or weekends and my wife has been really supportive.
+If I would procrastinate, she would say I will sit with you till you finish the chapter.
+On organizing the work – we followed a routine software life cycle so most of the daily work rhythm reflects in the book work too.

 Q. What is that one writing tip that you found most crucial and would like to share with aspiring authors?